pajtai/what-is-mvc/README.md

 You can try out the above with [`git checkout controller-loader`](https://github.com/pajtai/what-is-mvc/tree/controller-loader).

+These type of Controllers are called "Resource" Controllers in Laravel parlance.
+It is very convenient to have the routing generate automatically for these types of controllers.
+Not all Controllers have to be Resource Controllers.
+Eventually we'll have to figure how to flag Resource Controllers as such, so that we can create Controllers that don't automatically get loaded into the routing.

 Here is what out controller looks like.
 Note that use of ES6 classes is optional, and the below can be achieved with plain methods.